thomas-touhey/cahute/docs/headers/cahute/link.rst

         or ``NULL`` if the file should be placed at root.
     :param name: Name of the file in the target storage device.
     :param storage: Name of the storage device on which to place the file.
-    :param filep: Standard FILE pointer to read file data and estimate file size from.
+    :param file: File to read data and estimate file size from.
     :param overwrite_func: Pointer to the overwrite function to call.
         If this is set to ``NULL``, the overwrite will be systematically rejected if requested by the calculator.